First Avenue streetcar construction costs rise to $252M, operating costs appear reasonable, long-awaited report finds

 - After teachers approve strike, parents question silence from Seattle Public Schools: 'You basically have to be an investigator'

 “It’s really disappointing to me frankly, as a Seattle resident, that the kind of work that we’ve done in this process wasn’t done at the outset when the project was being planned,” Durkan said.

+She faulted prior leadership at the Seattle Department of Transportation (SDOT) for mismanaging the streetcar and other mega-projects and said that a number of people have left the agency but that she couldn’t comment more specifically on personnel.

-“These projects were not managed well and I will say that the people who are there today managing those projects are new to this administration.”
+“Those projects were not managed well and I will say that the people who are there today managing those projects are new to this administration,” Durkan said.

-But the report also found that the Seattle Department of Transportation’s projected operating costs for the new streetcar system, which were disputed by King County Metro, leading to a halt in construction, “appear to be reasonable,” although the two agencies will continue discussions.
+But the report also found that SDOT’s projected operating costs for the new streetcar system, which were disputed by King County Metro, leading to a halt in construction, “appear to be reasonable,” although the two agencies will continue discussions.
 The consultant found some risk that the city would have to chip in more money to operate the system — it projected anywhere from a $1.9 million annual surplus to a $2.6 million annual deficit.

 That would sink to certain deficits, from $5 million to $10 million a year, if the city is unable to replace funding it receives from Sound Transit, which is set to disappear in 2024.